sled-rs/sled-rs.github.io/perf.md

 must be executed in a serial fashion.
 It shows that throwing more resources at a workload will not usually cause that workload to complete in a fraction of time

-# CHAPTER 0b001: UR ASS IS IN TIME AND SPACE
+The main takeaway:

+* only part of a program can be sped up through parallelization

 ## universal scalability law

 The USL is an excellent way to reason about the potential gains (or negative impacts) of parallelism.
-It goes farther than

-The high-level summary is that
+It goes farther than Amdahl's law because it starts to be able to describe how concurrency can start to introduce significant negative costs.

+There are 3 bits:

+* parallelism - ideal parallelism is basically using all of the hardware you have without paying any costs to put the work back together in a single place or contention for mutexes etc...
-* Contention - time spent queuing to access shared resources
+* contention - when a shared resource causes queuing to happen because things must line up to access a resource
-* Coherency - the cost of combining the parallelized work
+* coherency - the cost of putting parallel work back together, blocking in a concurrent task, etc...

 [Frank McSherry
 showed](http://www.frankmcsherry.org/graph/scalability/cost/2015/02/04/COST2.html)
-that a single laptop running a properly tuned single-threaded implementation can outperform the throughput of an expensive cluster for several graph processing algorithms.
+that a single laptop running a properly tuned single-threaded implementation can outperform the throughput of an expensive cluster for several graph processing algorithms by completely avoiding the massive contention and coherency costs that such distributed systems must pay.

+The main takeaway:

+* concurrency can reduce possible gains of parallelism by introducing coherency costs

 Further reading: